DavideB/xSpark/docs/configuration.md

   <td><code>spark.authenticate.enableSaslEncryption</code></td>
   <td>false</td>
   <td>
-    Enable encrypted communication when authentication is
-    enabled.
-This is supported by the block transfer service and the RPC endpoints.
+    Enable encrypted communication when authentication is enabled.
+This option is currently only supported by the block transfer service.
   </td>
 </tr>
 <tr>